-reporting an anomaly.
-These results are preliminary and we do not include an evaluation of the detection accuracy or the false alarm generation.
-Indeed, the main contribution of the obtained results is to show that the algorithm is currently running and is able to process all the traffic captured on a national wide mobile network, running on top of DBStream.
+While the majority of the samples correspond to anomaly free outputs, there is about one out of ten outputs reporting an anomaly.
+These results are preliminary and we do not include in this discussion an evaluation of the detection accuracy or the false alarms generation.
+Indeed, the main contribution of these results is to acknowledge that the algorithm is currently running and is able to process all the traffic captured on a national wide mobile network, running on top of DBStream.
+In the next section, and to complete the overall image on how DBStream is able to cope with large amounts of monitoring data, we report an evaluation of its performance as compared to a traditional big data parallel solution based on the MapReduce paradigm.

-2.7 Exploring anomalies and correlations in large-scale networks by means of distributed association rule mining
+2.7 Anomaly detection and root cause analysis in large-scale networks: data mining algorithms

-This section presents a cloud-based algorithm, named SEARUM, to efficiently mine association rules on a distributed computing model.
+Here we describe the application and performance evaluation of a cloud-based approach, named SEARUM, to efficiently mine association rules on a distributed computing model.
 SEARUM has been applied to mPlane network traffic traces for exploratory data analysis and consists of a series of distributed MapReduce jobs run in the cloud.